krwhlee15/fpga-monte-carlo-roulette/README.md

-# FPGA Monte Carlo Roulette Accelerator
+# FPGA Monte Carlo Workload Accelerator Simulator

-A discrete-event simulation of an FPGA-style parallel pipeline for Monte Carlo roulette, built in Python with SimPy.
-The FPGA pipeline model is the system under evaluation: we measure how throughput scales with lane count under realistic hardware contention, and compare against CPU baselines.
+A discrete-event simulation of an FPGA-style parallel pipeline for Monte Carlo workloads, built in Python.
+The FPGA model is the system under evaluation: we measure how throughput scales with lane count under realistic hardware contention, apply simple timing and resource-feasibility models, and compare against CPU baselines.

 Developed for **EECE5643 Simulation and Performance Evaluation** at Northeastern University (Spring 2026).